Central MN Wrestling Update

 ROYALTON-UPSALA ROYALS

-They opened their season at the Grand Rapids “Thunderhawks” Tournament, when they earned third place behind AA No. 11 ranked Grand Rapids and AA Milaca-Faith Christian.
-Lane Olson (160), Jake Leners (189/2 Falls/1 Tech.
-Fall and Brandon Mugg (285) all earned first place.
-Jackson Dietman (107), Andrew Hayes (114) and Spencer Novitzki (139) and Logan Nundahl (152) all earned second place and Parker Dietman (160) earned third place.

-The Royals earned sixth place 119.5 points at the Coon Rapids “Board Hyland Cardinal” Tournament in a field of thirteen teams.
-Brandon Mugg (285) earned the championship and Lane Olson (152) earned second.
-Andrew Hayes (114) and Jake Leners (189) both earned third place and Brayden Leners (215) took sixth place.
-Jackson Dietman (107/7th/2 Falls), Spencer Novitki (139/7th/2 Falls, Parker Dietman (160) and Brady Yourczek (172) all took seventh place.
+The Royals earned ninth place with 73 points and six place winners at the Brainerd “Paul Bunyan” Invitational, a field of fifteen teams.
+Brady Yourczek (172) earned fourth place, Lane Olson (152) and Jake Leners (189) both earned fifth place.
+Brayden Leners (215) earned sixth place, Parker Dietman (160) took seventh place and Rex Revoir (285) took eighth place.
+They were missing Brandon Mugg (285) that is ranked No. 2A in the state.
+He was playing in the All Star Football game today.

-The Jaguars were missing some of their starters, they opened their season at the Melrose “Defender” tournament.
-They had seven place winners: Brett DeRoo (160) earned the championship, Noah Jensen (114) earned third place, Andrew Spanier (172) earned fourth place, Hunter Laage earned fourth place, Emmitt Shane (107) took seventh place and Noah DeRoo and Aiden Mueller (133/139) both earned eighth place.
-The Jaguars still missing some of the regulars, were defeated by No. 2A Staples-Motley 60-9 and Lean and Mean Mille Lac 49-18.
-Hunter Laage (189) went 2-0 at the tri with one fall.

 ST. CLOUD CRUSH